 We are motivated by the question: when a boundary deformation occurs, is it possible for the conductivity to change to allow the voltages over the domain to remain the same?
-The result is well known amongst mathematicians but we include here, an explanation we hope will be easily accessible to the broader community.
+The result is well known amongst mathematicians, but we here include an explanation we hope will be easily accessible to the broader impedance imaging community.

-To explore this question, the weak form of EIT's constitutive equation is examined as it is applied in the EIT Finite Element Method (FEM) model:
+To explore this question, the weak form of EIT's constitutive equation is examined as it is applied in the EIT FEM model:

-$$\int{\Omega} u\nabla \cdot \sigma \nabla \phi dV = 0 \tag{1}$$ where u is a test function selected to achieve a minimal residual, σ is a tensor conductivity (isotropic or anisotropic) and φ is potential throughout the domain Ω .
+$$\int{\Omega} w \nabla \cdot \sigma \nabla \phi \, \mathrm{d}V = 0 \tag{1}$$ where w is a test function selected to achieve a minimal residual, σ is a tensor conductivity (isotropic or anisotropic) and φ is potential throughout the domain Ω .
 In two dimensions, a deformation is defined by some coordinate transformation from (x,y) to (u,v) coordinates: